 A review round-up for Mean Girls The Musical at the August Wilson Theatre, Broadway.

-The highly anticipated musical adaptation of Tina Fey’s hit 2004 comedy film starring Lindsay Lohan has opened to glowing reviews on Broadway.
+Mean Girls, the highly anticipated musical adaptation of Tina Fey’s hit 2004 comedy film starring Lindsay Lohan has opened to glowing reviews on Broadway.

 Brought to the stage by an award winning creative team, director and choreographer Casey Nicholaw (Aladdin, Dreamgirls, The Book of Mormon), costumes by Greg Barnes, composed by Jeff Richmond (30 Rock, Unbreakable Kimmy Schmidt), lyrics by Nell Benjamin (Legally Blonde) and book by Fey, Mean Girls is a ferociously funny new musical.